Skip to content

 VMContext Pool Overview

-This module provides a runtime-state lookup and execution-transfer mechanism for lind-wasm and lind-3i, enabling controlled transfers of execution across cages and grates.
+Lind-Wasm provides a runtime-state lookup and execution-transfer mechanism for 3i, enabling controlled transfers of execution across cages and grates.

-Unlike a conventional WebAssembly execution model, where control flow stays inside one Wasmtime Store, one Instance, and one linear call stack, lind-wasm must sometimes re-enter Wasmtime module from outside the currently executing module or continuation.
+Unlike a conventional WebAssembly execution model, where control flow stays inside one Wasmtime Store, one Instance, and one linear call stack, Lind-Wasm must sometimes re-enter a Wasmtime module from outside the currently executing module or continuation.
 However, not all such re-entries are equivalent.

 Some operations must resume execution in the same continuation context that originally issued the call.
 Others only need a compatible execution context for the target grate.
 The implementation therefore distinguishes these cases explicitly rather than treating all runtime lookup as one uniform mechanism.